Lanner, Cornwall: History

 The name "Lanner" comes from the Cornish "Lannergh", which means "a clearing".
 The village is a former tin and copper mining parish which grew rapidly in the 19th century, but has been recorded as far back as 1542, and with settlement traces back to the Bronze Age.

 Michael Loam erected his first man engine at Tresavean mine, Lanner, in 1842.
 The mine was, in its heyday, one of the most productive copper mines in Cornwall.

 Church history

 The parish church, Christ Church, is in the Diocese of Truro and was consecrated on St Swithin's day, 1845.
 It is a small stuccoed building and was restored in 1883.
 The registers date from 1839.

 The foundation stone of the Anglican chapel (which became the parish church in 1844) in Lanner was laid on 20 April 1839.
 The Times reported that "On Wednesday, the 20th ult., the first stone of a new chapel at Lanner, in Gwennap, was laid by the Venerable Archdeacon Sheepshanks".
 Until constituted a parish in 1844 Lanner (or Lannarth) was part of the parish of Gwennap.

 Lanner has a large Wesleyan Methodist chapel.
-The former Bible Christian chapel is now used as the Village Hall and the former Primitive Methodist chapel is now used as the silver band's rehearsal room.
+The former Bible Christian chapel is now used as the village hall (illustrated below) and the former Primitive Methodist chapel is now used as the silver band's rehearsal room.